kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Android-TracksManager.md

 ## Enabling the Tracks Feature

-To enable the Tracks feature, you may tun on the Tracks plugins as follows:
+To enable the Tracks feature, run the Tracks plugins as follows:

 ### Video Tracks